open-contracting/standard-development-handbook/docs/standard/technical/deployment.md

 #### Update currency codelist

 ISO4217 is updated [at least once a year](https://github.com/open-contracting/standard/pull/607#issuecomment-339093306).
-Before each release, and at least once a year, run `standard/schema/utils/fetch_currency_codelist.py`.
+Before each release, and at least once a year, run `python standard/schema/utils/fetch_currency_codelist.py`.

 ### 4. Set up a development copy of the OCDS Validator